ASD-Blueprint/desktop.gov.au/blueprint/security/hybrid-incident-response-plan.md

 In addition to having ongoing access to the above documentation it is assumed that Agency cyber security personnel have access to tools and resources as described in the Agency IRP.
 Specific resources that are also required by Agency cyber security personnel to detect and respond to security incidents include:

-* Access to the various Microsoft management portal required to administer the Blueprint, as listed below in Table 1
+* Access to the various Microsoft management portal required to administer the blueprint, as listed below in Table 1
 * Membership of the role(s) required to perform any actions related to the incident

 Table 1 Microsoft Management Portals